Translate

 Banana Beer and other Fermented Foods in Africa

-Posted in Africa-General, Agriculture, Appropriate technology, Fermentation, Food, Food Security, Indigenous crops & medicinal plants, Research & Development
+Posted in Africa-General, Agriculture, Appropriate technology, Beer, Feasts, Fermentation, Food, Food Security, Indigenous crops & medicinal plants, Research & Development

 Tagged Brewing, Burundi, Central Africa, fermentation, food, Juice, Kumasi, science, Small enterprises, Sub-Saharan Africa, Tanzania